 To volunteer, sign up here!

-Cooking Shifts: Cooking shifts typically occur Tuesdays and Wednesdays from 3:15-6 p.m.
+Summer Cooking Shifts: Cooking shifts typically occur Mondays, Tuesdays and Thursdays from 12 - 3 PM.
 Volunteers are needed on a regular basis to help prepare meals and package them for delivery.

 Meal Delivery: Volunteers with access to a car are needed to help deliver meals to our local clients throughout the week.
 The times and shifts vary each semester, so contact us to find out more!